Waste management in Australia: Waste bins

 The requirements for colours, markings and designations are specified in AS 4123.7-2006 (R2017).
 The standards were first set in 2006 and they have been reconfirmed in 2017.
 The standards are also in use in New Zealand with most councils allowing the following in each waste bin:

 A 2018 report by Blue Environment estimated the average composition (by weight) of yellow-lid bins to mostly consist of paper (56%), followed by glass (25%), and then plastics, metals and other materials all in single figures.
 The adoption of a unique bin for a wide range of recyclables may cause contamination problems, but it has the side-effect of diminishing the number of trucks (and consequently air pollution), required for the collection processes.
 The contamination of the materials collected causes the diversion of recyclables to landfills.
 Most of the kerbside collected waste in 2016–2017 was disposed of in landfills.

 Container deposit schemes

 South Australia has introduced container deposit schemes (CDS) since 1977; Northern Territory established them in 2012.
 They were the only two operative schemes in 2016–2017.
 SA had a return rate in that period that almost doubled that of the NT, reaching 80% with 587 million containers sold.

+New South Wales introduced its scheme in 2017 and was quickly followed by Australian Capital Territory and Queensland in 2018, Western Australia in 2020, and Victoria late 2023.

 Collected containers have been treated both domestically and overseas.